Military academy: Germany

-Germany has a unique system for civil and military education.
-The only true military academy is the Führungsakademie der Bundeswehr where mainly future staff officers and general staff officers are further trained.

 The standard education in military leadership is the task of the Offizierschulen (officers' schools) run by the three branches.
 The contents differ from branch to branch.
 According to the doctrine "leading by task", in the army all prospective platoon leaders are trained down to the level of a commander of a mixed combat battalion.
 There they also have to pass an officer exam to become commissioned later on.

-Moreover, there exist so called Waffenschulen (school of weapons) like infantry school or artillery school.
+Moreover, there exist so called Waffenschulen (schools of weapons) like infantry school or artillery school.
 There the officers learn to deal with the typical tasks of their respective corps.

 A specialty of the German concept of officer formation is the academic education.
 Germany runs two Universities of the German Federal Armed Forces where almost every future officer has to pass non-military studies and achieve a bachelor's or master's degree.
 During their studies (after at least three years of service) the candidates become commissioned Leutnant (second lieutenant).

 The three officer's schools are: